RageLog/PROJECT_TEMPLATE/README.md

 ## How to use

-Firtly, I'm going to explain the ptoject structure.
+Firstly, I'm going to explain the project structure.
 I build on classic project structere(generally).
 The structure is:

         |YOUR_PROJECT_NAME
         |